 Besides the origin of the oak barrel, what are the other important factors that impact the oak influence on a wine?

-The other important factors include the age of the oak, the level of the toast, and the size of the barrel.
+The other important factors include the age of the oak, the level of the "toast", and the size of the barrel.
 The newer the oak barrel, the more oaky aromas and flavors will be imparted on the wine.
 By the fourth or fifth year of use, the flavors are negligible and the oak is termed ‘neutral’.
-Barrels are usually "toasted" during its construction either in an oven or with a flame and can be given a high, medium, or light toast, and the higher the toast level, the more oaky aromas and flavors will be imparted on the wine.
-Lastly, the size of the barrel is significant because the smaller the barrel, the greater the impact will be of the oak aromas and flavors due to the wine having more surface area in contact with the barrel.
+Barrels are usually "toasted" during its construction either in an oven or with a flame and can be given a high, medium, or light toast.
+The higher the toast level, the more oaky aromas and flavors will be imparted on the wine.
+Lastly, the size of the barrel is significant, with smaller barrels producing a greater impact on oak aromas and flavors due to the wine having more surface area in contact with the barrel.

-Why are barrels the vessels of choice for the storage of wine?
+Why are barrels the vessels of choice for the storage of wine anyway?

 Originally published in our Wine Press' Wine Wizard, Casey Flat Ranch Vineyards edition featured in our Gold Wine Club.